Modern Foreign Languages

 Cultural exchanges and trips

 The department runs regular exchange trips to France and Spain, alongside other educational trips.

 At present all Year 7 and 8 students have the opportunity to experience a four-day residential trip to Brittany in July.
-Students stay in Centre Lepage, a sole occupancy accommodation, with a dining room, a large games room (table tennis, badminton court, pool table), dorms and bathrooms.
+Students stay in Centre Lepage (in Le Quiou), a sole occupancy accommodation, with a dining room, a large games room (table tennis, badminton court, pool table), dorms and bathrooms.
 The owner is French and runs activities for the group (petanque and a quiz) in the evening.
-During the day, students visit Le Mont Saint-Michel, Saint Malo (the walled town and the aquarium), an oyster farm and last year they had the opportunity to try sand yachting and watch a 360 degrees film on World War Two in Arromanche.
+During the day, students visit Le Mont Saint-Michel, Dinan, an oyster farm in Cancale, Saint Malo (the old town and the aquarium) and go to Arromanches 360 to watch a 20 minute on the 100 days of Normandy.